2022 Toronto municipal election

-The 2022 Toronto municipal election was held on October 24, 2022, to elect the mayor and 25 city councillors in Toronto, Ontario, Canada.
+Municipal elections were held on October 24, 2022, to elect the mayor and 25 city councillors in Toronto, Ontario, Canada.
 In addition, school trustees were elected to the Toronto District School Board, Toronto Catholic District School Board, Conseil scolaire Viamonde and Conseil scolaire catholique MonAvenir.
 The election was held in conjunction with those held in other municipalities in the province of Ontario.

 Candidate registration opened on May 2, 2022.
 The deadline for nominations was August 19, 2022, at 2 p.m.

 Mayoral election

 31 candidates ran to be Mayor of Toronto including incumbent John Tory, seeking a third term, and prominent urbanist Gil Peñalosa.

-Following the 2022 election, John Tory was re-elected mayor.
-He later resigned in 2023, triggering the 2023 Toronto mayoral by-election.
+In the 2022 election, John Tory was re-elected mayor.
+He resigned in 2023, triggering the 2023 Toronto mayoral by-election.